JuergenGutsch/blog/_source/_posts/2020-07-07-weather03-blazor-ui.md

 In the past, I worked a lot with time series like this.
 Actually the time series I worked with in the past were about financial data, but they look the same.
 We have a time axis (X) and a value axis (Y).
 And actually it is not important, whether the numbers are weather data or financial data.
 We have a temporal frequency and a data point with one to many values.
 In the table above I display three different series, using the same frequency and the same temporal coverage.
 The weather service actually provides five series, because it also includes the min and max temperature per data point.
 Those data can be plotted on a graph, e. g. as a line chart.
 All I need to do now is to find a a graph library for razor that can be fed with the data we fetched from the database.

-I found a cool project called Blazorize in GitHub that contains a lot of readz to use Blazor components.
+I found a cool project called Blazorize in GitHub that contains a lot of ready to use Blazor components.
 It also provides chart controls.